Can This Company Be Any Less Dead?

 However, the company’s failures are much deeper rooted.
 For instance, despite the highly anticipated death of PCs, which has caused OEM partners Dell and HP to consistently underperform, Microsoft remain focused on its Office and Windows franchises.
 Unfortunately, the company also failed to anticipate the hit it would take in its Windows division, which posted a 33% decline in revenue.

 With plummeting PC sales projected to reach the teen percentage points by the second half of the year, things are only going to get worse.
-Disappointingly, management has not been unable to position the company into higher margin growth areas such as the cloud, where rivals Salesforce.com (NYSE: CRM) and Oracle (NASDAQ: ORCL) have become the dominant names.
+Disappointingly, management has not been unable to position the company into higher margin growth areas such as the cloud, where rivals Salesforce.com (NYSE: CRM) and Oracle (NYSE: ORCL) have become the dominant names.

 Et tu enterprise?